-The parties to any such informal process will not be required to deal directly with each other.
+The parties to any such informal resolution will not be required to deal directly with each other.
 Instead, the Title IX Coordinator or other designee may arrange for or facilitate mediation between the involved parties and coordinate other informal resolution measures.
 Either party may request that the informal resolution process be terminated at any time.
 If the situation is not able to be resolved informally or if either party chooses not to engage in an informal resolution, a formal process could commence.
-A summary of the outcomes from an Informal Resolutions shall be provided to the appropriate Vice President.
-An informal resolution does not preclude an employee's Vice President from taking disciplinary actions, if necessary.
+A summary of the outcomes from an Informal Resolutions shall be provided to the Appellate Authority, who is the Provost.
+An informal resolution is not available in any case where an employee is accused of sexually harassing a student.
+An informal resolution does not preclude an employee's supervisor from taking disciplinary actions, if necessary.
+Student misconduct that is addressed using the informal resolution process may still be addressed through the Student Judicial System b.
 Formal Resolution Process